-The Neuroepidemiology Unit (NEU) at the Centre for Epidemiology and Biostatistics was formed in 2015, building on the international profile in multiple sclerosis prevention of its head, Professor George Jelinek.
-The NEU has developed novel methods of accessing unique preventive medicine data from large communities of people with MS utilising Web 2.0 platforms, including Facebook, Twitter, Instagram, and various websites and forums.
-It leads research into the potential for lifestyle-based preventive medicine approaches to reducing the disease burden of MS nationally and internationally.
+The Neuroepidemiology Unit (NEU) at the Centre for Epidemiology and Biostatistics was formed in 2015, building on the international profile in multiple sclerosis (MS) prevention of its former head, Professor George Jelinek.
+The NEU is headed by A/Prof Sandra Neate and has developed novel methods of accessing unique preventive medicine data from large communities of people with MS. It leads research into the potential for lifestyle-based preventive medicine approaches to reducing the disease burden of MS nationally and internationally.

 Centre for Epidemiology and Biostatistics contact details

 Dr Pia Jelinek (Honorary)

 The NEU is funded largely by philanthropic donations with the support of competitive grant funding.